 - How to plan for your retirement

-- The super challenge: At what age should I retire?
+- When should I retire?

 - Understanding your life expectancy